AndreasMadsen/tcpnet/README.md

 service.listen(0, '0.0.0.0');
 ```

-Not startup a few node.js processes with this code, and you will see this:
+Now startup a few node.js processes with this code, and you will see this:

 ```shell
 $node demo.js